oligo2021/oligo2021.github.io/venue.md

 # School of Business & Economics, Maastricht University
 {: .fs-9 }

-The conference will take place in the School of Business & Economics on the Maastricht University campus.
+The **virtual** workshop will be locally organized by the School of Business & Economics.

 Founded in 1984, SBE is currently the largest faculty of Maastricht University in student numbers.

 Housed in a former Jesuit monastery, the school currently provides education to around 4,200 students, of which 60% are international.